MLOps-Group/shroom-classifier/reports/README.md

 - GCP Cloud Run: *Was used to deploy our model*

+- GCP Monitoring: *Was used to setup alert systems for our model*

 ### Question 18

 > **The backbone of GCP is the Compute engine.
-Explained how you made use of this service and what type of VMs**
+Explaine how you made use of this service and what type of VMs**
 > **you used?**
 >
 > Answer length: 100-200 words.